TehShrike/resume/readme.md

 I've worked for employers with lots of developers that shipped buggy software slowly.
 I've worked on small teams that shipped great software reliably.
 I prefer the latter.

+I've been working remote since 2013, though I've appreciated working once a week from coffee shops with nearby coworkers at a couple of jobs.

 ## Previous employers

 ### Workshop (internal communications) 2023-current